-27. Tattoos Galore
+27. Tattoos Galore Hairstyle

-28. The David Beckham
+28. The David Beckham Hairstyle

-29. Boy Haircuts Fade
+29. Boy Cut Hairstyle

-30. The Rainbow Low Fade Haircut
+30. The Rainbow Haircut

 For example, building on the above, if you can’t make up your mind, you can go for the rainbow or peacock fade with a quiff.
-The colors here are completely of your choosing.
+The colors here are complete of your choosing.
 A summery look will have more blue and teal while an autumn one will have more coppers and moss greens.

-31. Fern Greens
+31. Fern Greens Hairstyle

 Speaking of the color green, how about this shade of fern green?
 It’s a delicate yet bold move that will work both for the autumnal season and for the hot one.
 You can just see it paired with flip-flops on the beach and with a warm scarf on a rainy day.

 32. Throwback Gets a Makeover

 Oh, yes indeed.
 We talked about frosted tips before in this article.
 However, if you truly want to bring that trend into the modern age, then this is how you do it.
 Frosted tips have never looked cooler, more urban, or, let’s face it, sexier than they do now.